clydepp/raytracer-in-cpp/README.md

 # raytracer-in-cpp
+> Ray tracing calculates the intersection of rays (essentially lines) with scene geometry.
 ## Motivation
 I took interest in my year 2 IAC module, and this inspired me to design and write a fundamental part of a CPU or GPU.
 I deduced that writing a raytracer would ultimately benefit me as:
 * I would develop my use of C++ and Linux